Chinese Educational Mission: History

 Will lay the foundation for a century's wealth and strength.

+Despite a spirited campaign to save the mission, including an overture to Ulysses Grant by Mark Twain, the Qing government terminated the mission in June 1881, ordering all students to return to China.

+At the time of the announcement, 43 students, including 20 at Yale, were enrolled in college and had to abandon their studies.

+Of the mission's original 120 students, about 100 returned to China.

-Many of the students later returned to China and made significant contributions to China's civil services, engineering, and the sciences.
+Many of the students who returned went on to make significant contributions to their country in government, industry, engineering, and the sciences.
+They included Liang Cheng, Tang Shaoyi, Hong Yen Chang, Cai Tinggan, Zhan Tianyou and Shouson Chow.

 Among the students who attended Natchaug School in Willimantic, Connecticut and MIT was Sung Mun Wai (宋文翙), who later became a Vice Admiral in the Chinese Navy.
-Other prominent students on the mission included Liang Cheng, Tang Shaoyi, Cai Tinggan, Zhan Tianyou and Shouson Chow.

 List of students

 Note: The following names are in each person's own way of transcription used during their studies in USA instead of pinyin.